ZyrusAlvez/cs-Console-Gambling-Game/README.md

 2. Multipliers for special numbers:
    - Score 0 (numbers 0, 19, 28) → ×4
    - Score 1 (numbers 1, 10, 29) → ×3
-3. Automatic loss for hoster if player lands on score 9 (numbers 9, 18, 27, 36).
+3. Automatic win for hoster if player lands on score 9 (numbers 9, 18, 27, 36).
 4. Tie → hoster wins.
 5. Winning condition: Your score must **beat the hoster's score**.